craftyme/draftpen/README.md

 # Draftpen

-A beautiful platform for crafting and sharingbeautiful one-page essays, built with Next.js, Tailwind CSS, and shadcn/ui.
+A platform for crafting and sharing beautiful one-page essays, built with Next.js, Tailwind CSS, and shadcn/ui.

 ## Features